-This (very) short tutorial will show how to enable third party repositories on SmartOS.
-SmartOS supports AMD Ryzen and AMD Epyc CPUs since a while back, in addition to the long supported Intel CPUs, such as the Intel Xeon.
-Changing repositories is useful for European users of SmartOS, since their Manta storage is located in US East, and can be quite slow for European users.
-This article assumes you have a working SmartOS host and that you are logged in as root, and will use the datasets.
+This (very) short tutorial will show how to enable third-party repositories on SmartOS.
+SmartOS supports AMD Ryzen and AMD EPYC CPUs since a while back, in addition to the long-supported Intel CPUs, such as the Intel Xeon.
+Changing repositories is helpful for European users of SmartOS since their Manta storage is located in the region of the US East and can be pretty slow for European users.
+This article assumes you have a working SmartOS host, are logged in as root, and will use the datasets.

 This tutorial will show you how to install netatalk on SmartOS.
-Netatalk is an open source implementation of the Apple Filing Protocol, which used to be the default file sharing protocol on Macs.
-It has since been replaced as the default protocol on Macs by SMB/CIFS.
-Netatalk can be used to build your own NAS from commodity hardware, instead of buying one.
-SmartOS supports AMD Ryzen and AMD Epyc CPUs since a while back, in addition to the long supported Intel CPUs, such as the Intel Xeon.
+Netatalk is an open-source implementation of the Apple Filing Protocol, which used to be the default file-sharing protocol on Macs.
+It has since been replaced as the default file-sharing protocol on Macs by SMB/CIFS.
+Netatalk can be used to build your own NAS from commodity hardware instead of buying one, which is also an option.
+SmartOS supports AMD Ryzen and AMD EPYC CPUs since a while back, in addition to the long-supported Intel CPUs, such as the Intel Xeon.

-In this article we’ll install Plex Media Server on SmartOS.
-Plex Media Server is a media server that organizes and makes available audio, video an more.
-Smart OS is a “converged container and virtual machine hypervisor”, based on illumos which is a fork of the now defunct OpenSolaris.
-SmartOS supports Linux branded containers (zones), which will allow us to install Plex Media Server on SmartOS.
-These instructions might work on other illumos distributions as well, with some modifications.
+In this article, we’ll install Plex Media Server on SmartOS.
+Plex Media Server is a media server that organizes and makes available audio, video, and more.
+Smart OS is a “converged container and virtual machine hypervisor” based on illumos, which is a fork of the now-defunct OpenSolaris.
+SmartOS supports Linux-branded containers (zones), allowing us to install Plex Media Server on SmartOS.
+These instructions might also work on other illumos distributions with some modifications.